xplosionmind/quitsocialmedia.club/pages/Why.md

 Is what we publish on Social Media actually ours?
 The answer comes straight from the two major social media platform policies.

-**Spoiler** - The short answer is yes, but the actual one is no: we retain ownership rights on our content, but it means that almost nothing, since platforms can do whatever they whant with it, and we cann't do anything about it: once we published something, **it's not over our control anymore**.
+**Spoiler** - The short answer is yes, but the actual one is no: we retain ownership rights on our content, but it means that almost nothing, since platforms can do whatever they whant with it, and we can't do anything about it: once we published something, **it's not over our control anymore**.
 So: we own our content but we can't control it.
 Is this actual ownership?

 ### Facebook